poacosta/poacosta/README.md

 > Then I discovered: software is the universal language."

 $ uptime
-14 years of turning concepts into production reality
+Since 2011 turning concepts into production reality

 $ sudo make-impact
 [sudo] password for pedro_acosta: ********